Reverend Lonnie Peek, April 5th, 2016

 WW: Going into 1967 then, you refer to it as a rebellion.
 May I ask why?

-LP: Because I saw it really as a rebellion, as opposed to, you know, some people call it rebellion, riot...
+LP: Because I saw it really as a rebellion, as opposed to, you know, some people call it rebellion, riot.
 '67 was a turning point in my life.
 We had the – as you're aware, we had the Peoples’ Tribunal, and along with a buddy of mine, Dan Aldridge, I can't remember exactly how we got thrust into it, but we became the organizers for that.
 And that was to put together a trial for the police officers who killed the three young black boys in the Algiers Motel incident, which is – Algiers is torn down.
 And that was quite an experience, in August.
-We – we probably – we didn't know that we really had a tiger by the tail, but we did.
+We probably – we didn't know that we really had a tiger by the tail, but we did.
 It was an overwhelming success.
 We had it over at Reverend Cleage's church, over there on Linwood, Shrine of Black Madonna.
 You couldn't get in.
 There were hundreds of people out in the street.
 You couldn't get in.
 On a hot August night, we had put together a jury, prosecuting attorney, judge.
 Milton Henry – he was the prosecuting attorney.
 Brilliant lawyer, brilliant lawyer.
 We had asked several other people to be the judge.
-First they said yeah but then they said no, 'cause they saw how this thing was unfolding.
-So we went to Kenny Cockerel, “oh, you wanna be the judge?
+First they said yeah but then they said no, because they saw how this thing was unfolding.
+So we went to Kenny Cockerel, “oh, you want to be the judge?
 Okay.”
 Kenny Cockerel was the judge.

 We had certain people serve on the jury, one of them being Rosa Parks, bless her heart, she served on the jury.
 And we presented the case.
 Three police officers and they were found guilty.
 And we emphasized that this was a mock trial, and that we don't want anything to come out of this except information, and that's what happened.